hkrivell/openXcomLovecraft/README.md

 4. New skills, Arcane Lore, Demon Lore, Eldrich lore.
 Use weapons, tomes, and artifacts dependent upon the aforementioned skills

 and much more to come.

+# NEWS
+1. Research in progress
+2. Roadmap established, will be updated as I go along
+3. Story/Research tree established in Google
+4.